 When was the last time that you used a phone book?
 If you’re like most people, you probably can’t remember.
-That stack of phone books hidden in the end table have been gone for awhile.
+That stack of phone books hidden in the end table has been gone for a while.
 There might be one slim edition lying around for that ‘just in case’ moment, but failing that desire it probably went into the trash can.

 Now that the phone book is gone, how do customers find your business?
 The answer is in your purse or pocket.
 It’s the smartphone.

 Smartphone owners use their devices every day, multiple times per day.
 You might be one of those individuals.
 More than half of all current smartphone users have used their phone to get health information (62%) and do online banking (57%).
 They research real estate listing for homes and rentals (44%).
 They look for jobs (43%) and submit job applications (18%).
 They lookup government resources (40%) or focus on education (30%).

 Smartphones are a part of society.
 They are used for communications with Text use over 92%, voice use over 91% and email use over 87%.
 Over 80% of smartphone users access their phones for the internet.
 Video, music, and SNS are also accessed over the devices, and these segments are growing.

 How big is the smartphone market?
 2016 Statista research projects smartphone ownership to grow to 207.2 million users or an increase of 16.7 million users over 2015.
 In a U.S. population of 320 million, that means roughly two-thirds of the country has smartphone capability.
 By 2019, smartphone use is expected to grow to 236.8 million.